chemotronix/PL-Genesis-Modular/README.md

 ## Solution

-This project prototypes a digital twin (a digital replica) of a slum or informal community, focusing on:
+This project prototypes a digital twin (a digital replica) of a community, focusing on:

 *   **Data Integration:** Combining satellite imagery, GIS data (if available), and potentially smart payment data.
 *   **3D Representation:** (Future Enhancement) Building a 3D model of the slum, including informal structures, utilities, and environmental features.
 Currently focuses on GIS layers.